pragma-/Plang/README.md

 `nonlocal` are potential keywords.

 ### Functions
-    FunctionDefinition ::= "fn" Identifier IdentifierList (StatementGroup | Statement) IdentifierList     ::= "(" (Identifier Initializer? ","?)* ")"
+    FunctionDefinition ::= "fn" Identifier?
+IdentifierList (StatementGroup | Statement) IdentifierList     ::= "(" (Identifier Initializer? ","?)* ")"

-A function definition is created by using the `fn` keyword followed by an identifer, then an identifier list, and finally either a group of statements or a single statement.
+A function definition is created by using the `fn` keyword followed by: an identifer (which may be omitted), an identifier list, and finally either a group of statements or a single statement.

 An identifier list is a list of identifiers enclosed in parentheses.
 The list is separated by a comma and/or whitespace.
 In other words, the comma is optional.
 Each identifier may